Skip to main content

 The data from your personal wellness app may not have the same legal protections as your official medical records.

 It has two main branches ∞ the sympathetic (“fight or flight”) and the parasympathetic (“rest and digest”).
-The balance between these two systems is reflected in your (HRV), the small differences in time between each heartbeat.
+The balance between these two systems is reflected in your heart rate variability (HRV), the small differences in time between each heartbeat.
 A healthy, resilient system is marked by a high HRV, indicating an ability to adapt to challenges.

 A chronically low HRV, conversely, can be a sign of sustained stress, inflammation, or an underlying physiological issue.
 When an app collects this data over time, it establishes a baseline ∞ a unique signature of your personal biology.
 It is the deviation from this baseline that allows for powerful, and potentially unsettling, inferences.
 An algorithm can learn your rhythm and then spot when the music changes, flagging a potential health issue long before you might think to consult a doctor.